shirish93/shirish93.github.io/_posts/2024-02-16-ollama-mac.md

 6. Beyond Prompts: LLAMA UI and Other Tools:

     Ollama UI: This is a browser-based user interface built on top of Ollama, allowing for a chat-like interaction with the LLM.
-    Ollama APIs: Ollama offers openAI-compatible APIs for programmatic interaction with the LLM from various programming languages like Python and JavaScript.
+    Ollama APIs: Ollama offers openAI-compatible APIs for programmatic interaction with the LLM from multiple programming languages like Python and JavaScript.

 7. Processing Images with LLAMA (VLMs) and Google's GEMMA: